sbb-design-systems/sbb-angular/MERGE_MIGRATION.md

 4. Update symbols for automatic merge migration by applying following command: `yarn generate:merge-symbols`.
 5. Check documentation (\*.md) for any required changes.
 6. Migrate examples from showcase to src/components-examples, by running the following command: `yarn migrate:example --module name-of-module`.
+   Remove any CSS classes in the html template that are not part of the component or typography (e.g. remove `sbbsc-` CSS classes)
 7. Check for usages of the component in src/showcase-merge, src/components-examples and src/angular and change them to the migrated one
 8. Add a test in src/angular/schematics/ng-add/test-cases/merge and run them by `yarn test src/angular/schematics`
 9. Provide an automatic migration (src/angular/schematics/ng-add) for complex changes.